linco4d/lab-sqlite-joins/README.md

 Your task is to debug and fix the query above.

-Copy/paste the fixed query into sakai to receive credit for the lab.
+Copy/paste the fixed query into canvas to receive credit for the lab.

 <!--
 SELECT count(DISTINCT business_id)